raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The term "connection" means a bidirectional stream of reliable, in-order messages, such as provided by using
 DNS over TCP {{!RFC1035}}{{!RFC7766}} or DNS over TLS {{?RFC7858}}.

+(QUESTION: Should we use a different term here instead of stream since QUIC has 'streams'?)

 The term "session" in the context of this document means the exchange of DNS messages over a connection where: